FrozenVoid/Algorithms-DB/Order/Sorting/Tagging/Tagscore/Tag-category/readme.txt

 threads(threads in category) and categories(category tags).
 Tags can be subscribed to, and filtered/blocked.
-Each comment,threads and category has a tag score:tag cloud with numbers: score is amount of users with positive karma who added this tag.e.g. cats(42) cute(89) funny(7) (shown only about 10-20 best scoring tags per tagged content) Tags can be private or public:private tags
+Each comment,threads and category has a tag score:tag cloud with numbers: score is amount of users with positive karma(you can add tags while on negative karma, but it will not add +x to the tagscore number, only a spot in userlist which is sorted by karma scores of users) and reduce your own karma further into negative territory) who added this tag.e.g. cats(42) cute(89) funny(7) (shown only about 10-20 best scoring tags per tagged content) Tags can be private or public:private tags